 For this reason MWCT engages the young Maasai warriors through education and employment to protect lions instead of killing them.
 14 young Maasai warriors have been employed as Simba Scouts (Simba meaning lion in Swahili) as part of our species research efforts, to monitor the lions and protect them on Kuku Group Ranch.
 As for their important position in the Maasai society, they are the best advocates for lion conservation and in the best position to convince their age mates not to kill lions and tell them about the advantages of conserving lions i.e. Revenue from tourism.
 Furthermore, the lions provide employment to the Maasai community at MWCT and the ecotourism lodge Campi ya Kanzi.

-Currently, 4 lions from 4 different prides are collared on Kuku Group Ranch.
+Currently, 5 lions are collared on Kuku Group Ranch.
 These collars help the Simba Scouts to track the lions and protect them by informing the community about their presence in grazing areas and avoid livestock predation that may lead to conflict and the retaliatory killing of lions.
 Furthermore, these collars provide us with valuable information about lion behavior and movements on community land and allow MWCT to better protect lions and their habitat on Kuku Group Ranch.